ZebGirouard/wdi-ravenclaw/05_fullstack_sinatra/d03_me.md

-## 5.3 Wireframe Shopping List
+## Wireframe wtfbbq

-This week we're going to build a shopping list application.
-This application will allow you to log in to a Shopping List website.
-From there, you will be able to view, add, update, and remove items that you need to purchase.
-The business logic is the same for all applications but feel free to get creative with the design and wording of the app.
+This week we're going to build the wtfbbq application.
+This application will allow you to log in to a website.
+From there, you will be able to view, add, update, and remove ingredients.
+Feel free to get creative.

 We're going to build out wireframes for this application.
 To get started, we need to think about the `views` that our project needs.
 By now, you should have created (but maybe not designed) the following views:

 * Account Registration
 * Account Login
-* List of Shopping Items
+* Account Maintenance

 **Whatever you are unable to finish this morning should be completed during workshop time this afternoon.**